What It Takes For You To Stop Self-Injuring

 Dr. Reynolds: The only treatment that has been shown to be effective in a scientific study is Dialectical Behavior Therapy (DBT).
-Several studies have shown that DBT reduces self-injury (both self mutilation and suicide attempts) for women diagnosed with borderline personality disorder (BPD).
+Several studies have shown that DBT reduces self-injury (both self-mutilation and suicide attempts) for women diagnosed with borderline personality disorder (BPD).
 There may be other treatments out there that people consider "effective" but none have been researched.
 Unfortunately, not much research is done on this problem.

 David: Can you please explain what Dialectic Behavior Therapy is and how it works?

 Dr. Reynolds: DBT is an outpatient (out of hospital) psychotherapy that views self-injury as an ineffective attempt to solve problems.
-Therefore, the goal of DBT is to stop self-injury, and figure out better solutions.
+Therefore, the goal of DBT is to stop self-injury and figure out better solutions.
 It is a structured treatment that is cognitive-behavioral.
 It has a number of different parts, including individual therapy, and a skills group that teaches skills for tolerating distress, increasing awareness of surroundings (mindfulness), regulating emotions, and interacting effectively with others.

 David: We have a lot of audience questions, Dr. Reynolds.
-Let's get to some of those and then we'll continue on with our discussion about treatment of self-injury.
+Let's get to some of those and then we'll continue on with our discussion about the treatment of self-injury.

 Fragil Heart: My neighbor Michele, a single mom of three, is a self-injurious person who cuts herself repeatedly.
-I know that she refused treatment for her drug addiction and Department of Human Services is going to remove her children.
+I know that she refused treatment for her drug addiction and the Department of Human Services is going to remove her children.
 She has no knowledge of this.
-My question is, after the kids are gone her chances of cutting are great and she has begun to hide her cuts.
+My question is, after the kids are gone, her chances of cutting are great and she has begun to hide her cuts.
 How can I help her, if I can?
 I do support and listen to her.